elliotperviz/cmms/md/C01_02/README.md

 ```
 (remember, :q to quit)

-What are the differences between this input and the input from the last step?
+What are the differences between this input and the initialisation/minimisation input?
 In particular, see sections related to "initialize velocities" and "MD run":

 ```bash
 # initialize velocities